A guide to the immigration implications of COVID-19 for UK employers

 For an individual to qualify for settled status, normally they must not be absent for over six months in any 12-month period.
 There is some discretion for absences up to 12 months for an ‘important reason’ such as sick leave, or compulsory military service of any length.
 There is therefore good reason to believe that an otherwise eligible individual who is abroad and who cannot return to the UK will have some discretion applied to them if their time abroad takes them beyond the six-month limit.
 We would suggest though that they take legal advice on this.

 Currently, the Home Office is continuing to process EUSS applications, albeit with anticipated delays.
 Some new applications can still be submitted using the mobile app or online application form.
-After a period of suspension, non-EEA applicants can now apply online again (as of June 2020) if they do not hold a biometric residence card.
+After a period of suspension, since June 2020 non-EEA applicants have been able to apply online again if they do not hold a biometric residence card.
 Applicants who need to complete a paper application form must submit a request for a form to the Home Office and can continue to do so online.

 Any applicants required to present their original ID documents at an ID document scanner location should note that this service has been suspended.
-The same applies to postal submission of passports directly to the Home Office.
-Any passports already received by the Home Office will be returned as soon as practicable.
-New passports should not be submitted until further notice.
+It is currently possible to send passport and other ID documents directly to the Home Office by post, however it may take longer than usual for them to be returned.

 A right to work check (RTW) will usually involve an employee of the employer meeting with a new starter or existing employee in-person to check their documents.
-This may not be possible while social distancing measures apply.
+This may not be straight-forward while social distancing measures or lockdowns apply.
 Under the Government’s existing guidance for RTW, supplemented by temporary adjusted guidance published on 30 March 2020, employers must still conduct RTWs even if they are not able to meet with individuals face-to-face.
-They have provided leniency around how these are done so that scanned copies can be used instead of originals but all other requirements must be met and a fresh RTW conducted once normal working arrangements resume.
+They have provided leniency around how these are done so that scanned copies can be used on an adjusted basis instead of originals, but all other requirements must be met and a retrospective RTW conducted once normal working arrangements resume.
 Some of the Home Office’s published concessions also have implications for RTWs.
 For information on the options for RTWs during and after the COVID-19 pandemic, see our separate article.

 For further information